This page tells you about Gerson therapy for people with cancer. There is information about

 The Gerson Institute refers people to clinics licensed by them.
 Their most popular one is in Mexico and there is also one in Hungary.
 There is no guarantee that either clinic has the medical facilities needed to cover any emergencies that could arise.
 But Gerson therapists advertise their clinics as very safe, relaxing and caring places to be.

-You may stay at the clinic for a couple of weeks and then be sent home to continue the treatment.
+You may stay at the clinic for a couple of weeks and then go home to continue the treatment.
 Or you can order a home therapy deal on the internet.
 Treatment can continue for anywhere from a few months to a few years.
-Gerson therapists usually recommend 2 years of treatment for people with cancer.
 It is important to realise that having this therapy at home takes a huge amount of time, energy and commitment.
 It can be almost a full time job.

 People who go to these clinics sometimes do say that they feel psychologically better.
-But while these places may be very relaxing and caring places to be, their safety and the possible side effects of Gerson therapy are a cause of concern.
+But while these places may be very relaxing and caring places to be, the possible side effects of Gerson therapy are a cause of concern.

 - Salt and other mineral imbalances in the body